18F/tech-talks/archive.md

 This archive is incomplete, and we need a definitive location for past talk materials.

+### 12/14/21

+Building & Analyzing Network Data with Aspen (Matt Cloyd)

+>We don’t see graph databases often at 18F, but networks and graph data are useful in many domains, including consulting.
+>
+>In this tech talk, we’ll start with graph data basics.
+Then we’ll use Aspen—a Markdown-like language for graphs—to build and analyze a social graph based on a real-world consulting project.

 ### 11/23/21

 - A low resolution look at image servers (Jessica Dussault)